franzbu/EnhancedSpaces.spoon/README.md

   },
   ...
 ```
-As you can see in the example above, 'modifierSnapKey1' and 'modifierSnapKey3' are not used and are therefore empty. 'modifierSnapKey2' contains the three desired shortcuts.
+As you can see in the example above, 'modifierSnapKey1' and 'modifierSnapKey3' are not used and are therefore without any entries. 'modifierSnapKey2' then consequently contains the three desired shortcuts.

 Now, by pressing 'modifierSnapKey1' and 'j', for example, scenario 'a2' is activated, which means that the active window snaps into the right half of the screen.